apache/incubator-hugegraph-ai/hugegraph-llm/README.md

     graph_rag.extract_keywords(text="Tell me about Al Pacino.").print_result()
     ```

-2. **Match Vid from Keywords**: Match the keywords with the nodes in the graph.
+2. **Match Vid from Keywords*: Match the nodes with the keywords in the graph.

     ```python
     graph_rag.keywords_to_vid().print_result()